sSpectrem/About-Me-/README.md

 C+H & Interact with me freely, I do not bite.
 (W2i if I'm afk.)

+I can usually be spotted in the UU area above cave, below bakery, or at my friends spot! (below Ninjago area)

 Socials:
 - IG : zelar1um
 - TikTok (inactive) : zelar1um